Chinese Food Cravings

 Learn More about the past of the Spicy Sweet & Sour Beanthread Noodle Salad!

 Noodles have been a staple food in many parts of the world for at least 2,000 years.
-A 4,000 year-old bowl of noodles was unearthed in northwestern China, made from two kinds of millet, cultivated 7,000 years ago!
-China claims the earliest hist...Continue Reading
+Interestingly, a 4,000 year-old bowl of noodles was unearthed in northwestern ...Continue Reading

 Everybody loves teriyaki and who doesn't go crazy for noodles?
 This is a match made in heaven: Teriyaki Chicken Vegetable Lo Mein with fresh Asian-styled lo mein egg noodles is great for any season or occasion.
 Our noodle recipe is healthy, savory a...Continue Reading

-Try our easy, mouth-watering recipe is based on our family restaurant's braised chicken wing recipe.
-Perfect for Game Day, parties, BBQ grilling or any day!
-Delicious EASY shortcut for marinade/cooking sauce: 1/2 cup You Saucy Soy Ginger Vidalia, m...Continue Reading
+Try our easy, mouth-watering Soy Ginger Teriyaki Wings based on our family restaurant's braised chicken wing recipe.
+In addition to being delicious, this recipe is perfect for Game Day, parties, BBQ grilling or any day!

 Do you SNUSHI?
 You’ve gotta try it!

-My recipes and demos are easy, healthy and use creative, mix ‘n’ match ingredients so you don’t have to sacrifice your waistline, time or budget being a slave to recipes or hard-to-find or pricey product...Continue Reading
+My recipes and demos are easy, healthy and use creative.
+In addition, you can mix ‘n’ match ingredients so you don’t have to sacrifice your waistline, time or budget being a slave to recipes or hard-to-f...Continue Reading